bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/theme-best-practices.md

 ```json
 <img src="/content/image.jpg">
 ```
-If the image is uploaded to WebDAV, you can access it within the theme using cdn handlebar helper as follows:
+If you upload the image using a WebDAV client, you can access it within the theme using the `cdn` handlebar helper as follows:

 ```json
 {{cdn "webdav:/img/image.jpg"}}